-For instance, two applicants who are significantly different in age are also likely to have significantly different levels of work experience.
-Also, employers might find it odd and unusual if applicants signaled explicitly that they are gay or disabled, or if they submitted a photograph of themselves with their application.
+For instance, two applicants who are significantly different in age are also likely to have significantly different levels of work experience [8].
+Also, employers might find it odd and unusual if applicants signal explicitly that they are gay or disabled, or if they submit a photograph of themselves with their application [9].
 Hence, this "unusualness" might have its own effect on the callback rate, making it difficult to determine whether the type of discrimination the researcher is trying to detect is actually taking place.

-CT studies have been used in a large number of countries and across many different demographic groups.
-They have found evidence of hiring discrimination against various ethnic groups and women in the United States (US), Canada, and many EU countries.
-They have also uncovered evidence of discriminatory practices based on age and disability as well as appearance and sexual orientation.
+CT studies have been used in a large number of countries and across many different demographic groups [2], [3], [10], [11].
+They have found evidence of hiring discrimination against various ethnic groups and women in North America, Australia, many EU countries, and more recently also in Asia and Latin America [2], [7].
+They have also uncovered evidence of discriminatory practices based on age and disability as well as appearance and sexual orientation [2].
 In the US and the UK, courts allow parties to file legal claims of discrimination based on the results of CT studies.
 CT methodology has also been used to measure discrimination in other kinds of markets, such as the housing market.